daviemakz/risen-js/README.md

 - Reformat service messages and document schema.

+- Implement CLI version of launching script.

 - Increase code coverage to 90+.

+- Add a logo to the project.

 - Create GitHub docs website to formalise documentation.

 - Update `README.md` with a more slimmed down version.

+- Add 'development section' to `README.md`.

 ## Contributing